 Each of the listed features is a standalone module that plugs into an existing website without affecting its core architecture.
 The website isn't rewritten or migrated to a new platform.
 The module is built on top of what's already there.

-Most functions operate through language model APIs — OpenAI and similar models.
-This means that the primary computing load is carried by the provider, not the website's servers.
+Most functions operate through language model APIs β OpenAI and similar platforms.
+This means that the bulk of the computing load is carried out by the provider, not the website's servers.
 Scaling occurs automatically: the same module operates equally reliably with 10 or 10,000 requests per day.

 The most effective scenario is when AI functions are built into the website architecture during the development stage, rather than added to an existing solution.
 Custom development allows for the proper data structure to be established from the start, AI modules to be connected, and the tradeoffs that inevitably arise when integrating into an existing website.
 As a result, functions run faster, are more deeply integrated into business processes, and are easier to scale as the company grows.
 A website designed with AI in mind from the start becomes a fully-fledged customer service tool, not a collection of modules tacked on top of a static platform.